DevMountain/node-3-afternoon/README.md

 ### Summary

-In this step. we are going to create a bare-bones server.
+In this step, we are going to create a bare-bones server.

 ### Instructions